 The final amount that you're charged

-Your Max.
-CPC bid is the most that you'll be charged for a click, but you'll often be charged less – sometimes much less.
-That final amount you're charged for a click is called the actual CPC.
+Your max.
+CPC bid is the most that you'll be charged for a click, but you'll often be charged less, sometimes much less.
+That final amount that you're charged for a click is called the actual CPC.

 How a max.
 CPC bid affects your Ad Rank

 Your Ad Rank helps determine your ad's position among other ads on search results pages in the Search Network.
 If you run your ads on the Display Network, Ad Rank plays the same key role there.
 As Ad Rank is a score that's based on your max.
 CPC bid and the quality of your ad compared to other advertisers' ads, raising your max.
 CPC will probably increase your ad's chances of appearing.

 Max.
 CPC bidding options